meteocima/virtual-server/docs/pages/event.md

 }
 ```

-Listener is a single listener which is listening on the event.
+Listener is a single listener which is listening on events of an `Emitter`.

 #### func (*Listener) Stop